 Say “Hi” to Roy.
 The next stellar dog in a lineup of awesome senior pups.
 This sweet man pretty much stole my heart from the second he got out of the truck.
-He looks so much like my border collie who crossed the rainbow bridge this spring, and this made taking his photos an extra exceptional day.
+He looks so much like my border collie who crossed the rainbow bridge this spring, making taking his photos an extra exceptional day.

 I wasn’t crying during the session; my eyes were misting.

 Before meeting Roy, his Mom told me that everyone who meets Roy, loves him.
 She described him as a “person in a dog suit.”
 Ten seconds into greeting this guy at the parking lot, and I understood what she meant.
 Roy connects with you instantly, and you can’t help but fall in love with him.